 Having worked on the new UI for a few months now, I had honestly not used the old UI for quite a while.
 So when I recently launched Komodo 7, I was quite struck (and pleased) by the contrast between new and old.

 Though a lot has already been done, I see this as a continuous project.
 Big steps have been taken in modernizing the UI but I expect this to be a continuous trend with future updates, though the contrast will obviously not be as big.

-So please – try out the Komodo IDE 8 beta and let us know how you feel about the new UI.
+So please – try out Komodo IDE 8 on the ActiveState Platform and let us know how you feel about the new UI.
 We look forward to your feedback!